 If you’re interested in having comfy feet and minimizing back pain, you might want to skip past the used shoe section at the thrift store.
 Shoes often come to conform to their first owner’s feet, which can make them uncomfortable for you.

 Used makeup can be a completely harmless bargain — or it might contain scary bacteria or spread disease.
-It’s not worth the risk, and you’re better off buying your beauty products new.
+We say it’s not worth the risk, and you’re better off buying your beauty products new.

 Like shoes, mattresses tend to conform to the bodies of their users.
 Buying secondhand might mean you end up with a lumpy bed that leaves you tossing and turning all night long.